Tyler Bilodeau

-Tyler Bilodeau (born April 17, 2004) is an American college basketball player for the UCLA Bruins of the Big Ten Conference.
-He previously played for the Oregon State Beavers.
-In his first season with UCLA, he earned third-team all-conference honors in the Big Ten in 2025.
+Tyler Bilodeau (born April 17, 2004) is an American basketball player for the Brooklyn Nets of the National Basketball Association (NBA), on a two-way contract with the Long Island Nets of the NBA G League.
+He played college basketball for the Oregon State Beavers and UCLA Bruins.
+He earned third-team all-conference honors twice in the Big Ten with UCLA.

 Early life

 Bilodeau was born in Billings, Montana, to 1991 National Hockey League first-round draft pick Brent Bilodeau and Women's National Basketball Association player Cass Bauer-Bilodeau.
 Tyler Bilodeau played both hockey and basketball growing up, before settling on basketball.
 As a senior at Kamiakin High School in Kennewick, Washington, he averaged 22.7 points and 10.3 rebounds, while leading the team to a fourth-place finish in the Washington Class 4A state tournament.
 He was named Mid-Columbia Conference Player of the Year and honored as Washington Mr. Basketball.

-Coming out of high school, Bilodeau was rated as a three-star recruit and committed to play collegiately for the Oregon State Beavers over other schools such as Boise State, Saint Louis, and Washington State.
+Coming out of high school, Bilodeau was rated as a three-star recruit and committed to play collegiately for the Oregon State Beavers over other schools such as Boise State, Saint Louis and Washington State.